jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

-# OAI-PMH Verb to JPER API mapping
+# OAI-PMH Verb to PubRouter API mapping

-This document describes the mapping that this application provides from the [OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html) verbs and their associated parameters to the JPER API.
+This document describes the mapping that this application provides from the [OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html) verbs and their associated parameters to the PubRouter API.

 There are 2 possible forms for the OAI endpoint: